 Note that these restraints are different from the limitations put on Priority Pass members in general.
 For example, some lounges won’t allow any Priority Pass members during certain hours.
 The restraints I’m referring to here are essentially subjective determinations of overcrowding made by the lounges.

 Authorized users for the Citi Prestige are also allowed Priority Pass membership.
-This is a great deal because you can add authorized users for only $50 per user.
-Compare that to the $75 required to add authorized users to the Chase Sapphire Reserve.
+This is a great deal because you can add authorized users for only $75 per user, on par with the $75 required to add authorized users to the Chase Sapphire Reserve.

 What about Admirals Club access?